-While presenting our results, we highlight the variability of such changes as a function of atmospheric stability and wind speed at hub height (Table 2), both evaluated at the centroid of the MARIcent (Figure 1).
+230 speed at hub height (Table 2), both evaluated at the centroid of the MARIcent (Figure Massachusetts-Rhode Island lease area (MARIcent, Fig. 1).

 Wakes tend to be stronger and last longer in stably stratified conditions (Lundquist et al., 2019; Pryor et al., 2021; Rosencrans et al., 2024).
-We classify atmospheric stability.
 To test that behavior here, we classify each time period with its surface-based atmospheric stability, determined by calculating the Obukhov length (L):